 3. Stop allowing them to have or do things that are not age-appropriate.

 Life is hard for our kids today.
 The media bombards them with pressure to grow up too quickly.
 The world is trying to strip away their innocence.
 Don’t accelerate them to that point of no return by subjecting them to things they are not ready for, even when they beg you to let them.
-Just because all the other kids have an iPhone, go to the party or go on a date doesn’t mean your child should.
+Just because all the other kids have an iPhone, go to a party, or go on a date doesn’t mean your child should.

 4. Stop shielding them from all the consequences of their mistakes or messes.